hackerb9/open-spelling-bee/README.md

 ### Remove unininteresting puzzles

 Too many words with the same suffix or prefix.
-For example: `WAGINOV` in which more than half of the words ending in -ING.
-(On the other hand, there are a few -ING heavy puzzles that are fun, like `ICGNOTV`.)
+For example: `WAGINOV`, uniqueness score = 0.47, in which more than half of the words end in -ING.
+On the other hand, there are a few -ING heavy puzzles that are fun, like `ICGNOTV`, uniqueness score = 0.38.

+* [x] Use compression to detect repetitiveness of words.
+Uniqueness score is ratio of compressed to original size.

-* [ ] Consider using compression to detect repetitiveness.
-If size is below a certain percentage, reject.
+* [ ] If uniqueness is below a certain percentage (50%?), reject.

 ### Place found words to the side of the grid